 It’s also a good idea to have a previously established relationship with a veterinarian in case you have an emergency.
 Some veterinarians may be reluctant to serve first time clients on an emergency basis – it’s one thing to get up to help someone that you’ve worked with for long time, but it’s quite another feeling when you’re awakened in the middle of the night to hear someone say, “I tried three other vets, but they didn’t answer the phone.”
 The time to meet your veterinarian for the first time, ideally, is not 2 o’clock in the morning.

 5. Comfortable Tack.
 Most people who own horses do so intending to ride them.
 If that’s the case, why not make the experience comfortable for both of you?
 A comfortable saddle will help make your ride enjoyable for you, and a properly fit saddle will help make the ride enjoyable for your horse (and reduce the chance that he’ll get sore in the back).
-You don’t have to pay several thousand dollars for the latest popular saddle brand, either.
+You don’t necessarily have to pay several thousand dollars for the latest popular custom fitted saddle brand, either.
 There are many nice, reasonably priced saddles (or, plenty of nice used ones).
 Even an expensive saddle isn’t worth much of anything if it doesn’t fit your horse.

 So there you go.
 If you can provide those five things to horses, you’ll accomplish a lot towards keeping your horse healthy and fit.
 A little bit of well-spent money up front will got a long way towards keeping you from having to come up with the money to deal with a big problem that might have been prevented.